UMCSTaR/staff_projection/README.md

 ### Settings up the development environment

-This should detail how to setup a local environment that enables developers to keep all packages version segregated from their main machine.
-This will make it easy to setup and avoid conflicts due in dependencies due to version miss-matches between development environments.
+This should detail how to setup a local environment that enables developers to keep all packages version segregated from their local machine.
+This will make it easy to setup and avoid conflicts due to dependency version miss-matches between development environments.

 ### Running